mendix/docs/content/howto/logic-business-rules/trigger-microflow-from-menu-item.md

 You will create a menu item that will trigger a microflow and show the **Hello World** message to the end-users.

-Microflows can be triggered in many different ways (for details, see [Trigger Logic Using Microflows](triggering-logic-using-microflows)).
+Microflows can be triggered in many different ways.
 For this how-to, you will use a menu item to trigger the new microflow.

 To create a menu item, follow these steps: